jamengual/ansible-vagrant-pullmode/README.md

 3.- Python 2.x, pip or setuptools required.

-4.- A vagrant package linux system ready to use ( please refeer to http://docs-v1.vagrantup.com/v1/docs/getting-started/packaging.html) and hosted somewhere elsei(so that the install script can download it ).
+4.- A vagrant package linux system ready to use ( please refeer to http://docs-v1.vagrantup.com/v1/docs/getting-started/packaging.html) and hosted somewhere else (so that the install script can download it ).

 5.- Upload the vagrant_dev_install.sh script to a webserver
 ```